reaper699/lisk-docs/BinaryInstall.md

 5. Accessing Lisk

-  To access the Lisk web client, open: [http://localhost:8000/](http://localhost:8000/) if on the mainnet (once Lisk is launched) or [http://localhost:7000/](http://localhost:7000/) if on a testnet, replacing **localhost** with your public IP address if you have one.
+  To access the Lisk web client, open: [http://localhost:8000/](http://localhost:8000/) if on the main network (once Lisk is launched) or [http://localhost:7000/](http://localhost:7000/) if on a test network, replacing **localhost** with your public IP address if you have one.

   The Lisk web client should launch successfully.